North Macedonia flag North Macedonia: Economic and Political Overview

 Main Political Parties

-The country's main political differences are often ethnically fuelled, and political parties often represent different ethnic groups of the country: the majority include Slavo-Macedonians, while the minorities are Albanian and Turkish.
-The major political parties include:
+The country's main political divisions are often ethnically based.
+Political parties typically represent different ethnic groups: the majority Slavo-Macedonians, and minorities including Albanians and Turks.
+The major political parties represented in the Assembly following the 2024 elections include:

-- Internal Macedonian Revolutionary Organisation – Democratic Party for Macedonian National Unity (VMRO-DPMNE): centre-right, a Christian democratic party supporting the interests of the ethnic Slavo-Macedonian majority.
+- Internal Macedonian Revolutionary Organisation – Democratic Party for Macedonian National Unity (VMRO-DPMNE): centre-right, national conservative; represents ethnic Macedonians.
+Leads the "Your Macedonia" coalition.

 Executive Power

-The executive power is formed by the President, elected by popular vote for a five-year term renewable once, and the Prime Minister.
-The leader of the majority party or majority coalition is generally elected Prime Minister by the Assembly and is in charge of forming the government.
+The President of North Macedonia is elected by popular vote for a five-year term, renewable once, and serves primarily a ceremonial role.
+Executive power is vested in the Prime Minister, who is usually the leader of the majority party or coalition in the Assembly and is appointed by the Assembly to form and lead the government.

 Legislative Power

-The legislative power is conducted by the Parliament (called Sobranie), the central instrument of the political system.
-It is unicameral and the assembly is composed of 120-140 members (currently 120) who are elected directly for a four-year term in multi-seat constituencies through closed-list proportional representation voting.
-Additionally, there is a potential for three members to be directly elected in diaspora constituencies through a simple majority vote, contingent upon adequate voter turnout.
+Legislative power is exercised by the Parliament (called the Sobranie), which is the central institution of the political system.
+It is unicameral and composed of 120 members (though the Constitution allows for 120–140), elected for four-year terms in multi-member constituencies through closed-list proportional representation.
+Additionally, the law provides for up to three members to be elected by the diaspora through a simple majority vote, contingent upon sufficient voter turnout; these seats have remained vacant in recent elections due to low participation.

 Return to top